-I try to incorporate vegetarian and vegan dinners into our meal plan occasionally, which sometimes works well, especially if it’s a vegetarian dish loaded with cheese, and sometimes I’m the only one who’s happy.
+I try to incorporate vegetarian and vegan dinners into our meal plan occasionally, which sometimes works well, especially if it’s a vegetarian dish loaded with cheese like these loaded sweet potatoes, and sometimes I’m the only one who’s happy.
 These butternut squash enchiladas were a huge hit with everyone, and it may be because they are indeed loaded with cheese.

 With a filling of sauteed butternut squash, onion, and garlic mixed in with tomatoes and black beans you get a delicious combination with a hint of sweetness.
 Covering these packed corn tortillas is a traditional enchilada sauce and tons of cheese.